Observing Lent at UPC

 a daily online devotional offered by d365.org, an ecumenical devotional for students and adults

-a printed devotional with commentary, poetry, visual art, hymns, and reflection prompts.
-Copies are available in the narthex.
+a printed devotional by Sanctified Art, which offers commentary, poetry, visual art, hymns, and reflection prompts.
+Copies will be available beginning on Feb.
+11.

 Holy Week & Easter